 How to add filters in Snapchat

-Snapchat has two different types of filters — the first change the appearance of your photo à la Instagram, and the second add information.
+Snapchat has two different types of filters — the first adds information and context to your photo, the second changes the appearance of your photo à la Instagram.

 If you give Snapchat your location, you can access special filters called Geofilters that feature artwork related to a specific location.

-- Swipe right to access the information filters and Geofilters.
+- Swipe right to access the Geofilters and information filters (like time, temperature, etc.).

 - Swipe left to access photo filters.